emilygoeres/readmegenerator/README.md

 readmegenerator

 Project Description:
-This project teaches you how to make a professional readMe file for your future projects.
+This project teaches you how to make a professional READMe file for your projects.

 Installations:
 Installed npm init and npm inquirer

 Usage:
-This application is going to be used for future assignments so going forward I have a well organized details readMe page.
+This application is going to be used for assignments so going forward I have a well organized detailed README page.

 Steps I took to complete assignment:
 1. Downloaded npm init and npm install inquirer